jet/equinox/DOCUMENTATION.md

 The [Apache Kafka intro docs](https://kafka.apache.org/intro) provide a clear terse overview of the design and attendant benefits this brings to bear.

-As noted in the [Effect of ChangeFeed on Request Charges](https://github.com/jet/equinox/blob/master/DOCUMENTATION.md#effect-of-changefeed-on-request-charges) section, it can make sense to replicate the ChangeFeed to Kafka purely from the point of view of optimising request charges (and not needing to consider projections when considering how to scale up provisioning for load).
-Other benefits are mechanical sympathy based - Kafka is very often the right tool for the job in scaling out traversal of events for a variety of use cases.
+As noted in the [Effect of ChangeFeed on Request Charges](https://github.com/jet/equinox/blob/master/DOCUMENTATION.md#effect-of-changefeed-on-request-charges) section, it can make sense to replicate a subset of the ChangeFeed to a Kafka topic (both for projections being consumed within a Bounded Context and for cases where you are generating a Pubished Notification Event) purely from the point of view of optimising request charges (and not needing to consider projections when considering how to scale up provisioning for load).
+Other benefits are mechanical sympathy based - Kafka is often the right tool for the job in scaling out traversal of events for a variety of use cases given one has sufficient traffic to warrant the complexity.

 See the [PR that added the initial support for CosmosDb Projections](https://github.com/jet/equinox/pull/87) and [the QuickStart](README.md#quickstart) for instructions.

-It should be noted that the `Equinox.Projection.Kafka` batteries included projector/consumer library targets the `Confluent.Kafka` `1.0.0-*` series (as opposed to the present stable `0.11.4` thru `6` editions).
-There are significant breaking changes between the `0.` and `1.` releases, and there is no plan to support `0.1.x` targeting in this codebase (PR 87's history does include a passing library and tests targeting `0.11.4` for history buffs).

 - https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md
 - https://www.confluent.io/wp-content/uploads/confluent-kafka-definitive-guide-complete.pdf